beNative/docforge/docs/FUNCTIONAL_MANUAL.md

 The Folder Overview organizes key insights about the currently selected folder so you can triage and navigate quickly.

+- **Header Actions:** The folder overview header includes quick actions to create a document from the clipboard, start a blank document, add a subfolder, import files, or rename the folder inline without leaving the overview.
 - **Metrics Cards:** At the top of the overview, metric tiles display counts for documents, subfolders, and templates contained in the selection, along with the timestamp of the most recent change.
 Use these at-a-glance totals to gauge activity or verify that bulk operations completed as expected.
 - **Document Type & Language Summaries:** Pie charts and legend rows aggregate the detected document types and languages inside the folder.
 Hovering or focusing on a slice reveals the exact counts so you can spot imbalances (for example, many notes still in plaintext instead of Markdown).
 - **Recent Activity List:** The "Recent" section highlights the latest files touched within the folder.
 Entries include the title, relative path, and last modified time so you can reopen in-progress work or audit recent edits.